juancaflorez/juancaflorez.github.io/docs/long-read/planets-bgr.md

   <figcaption>Plates generation</figcaption>
 </figure>

-The above process is meant to be used as a starting point for the land mass creation process, and is a gross oversimplification of the nature of plate tectonics.
+The above process is meant to be used as a starting point for land masses creation, and it is a gross oversimplification of the nature of plate tectonics.

 !!! info